UFC: Tapout 2

-UFC: Tapout 2 is a video game in the fighting genre based upon the Ultimate Fighting Championship (UFC).
+UFC: Tapout 2 is a 2003 fighting video game developed by DreamFactory and published by TDK Mediactive for the Xbox.
+It is based upon the Ultimate Fighting Championship (UFC).
 The game is a sequel to UFC: Tapout.
-The sequel game was released in North America on 20 March 2003 for the Xbox console.
+The sequel game was released in North America on March 20, 2003 for the Xbox console.
 The subtitle Tapout refers to a fighter tapping his hand indicating that he has submitted to a submission hold.
 A tapout, along with a knockout, judge's decision, and referee stoppage, is one of the ways of ending a UFC bout.